prernaadvani/whatsprernacooking/_posts/2021-01-05-indian-tomato-chickpea-stew.md

   thumbnail: /images/indian chickpea stew/stew 1.png
 ---

-One of my first indian stew attempts without a recipe.
+One of my first indian stew attempts following my heart and not a recipe.

 ### Ingredients: